Posted on May 3, 2018 at 10:30 am by BeeMyMinder

 One popular method of saving is to set up a standing order to a separate account.
 These standing orders don’t have to be for large amounts, but the number soon rises.
 An article published by Apartment Therapy shows you how to save nearly £1500 a year without any effort.

-Simply save £1 on a Monday, £2 on a Tuesday and £7 on a Sunday.
+Simply save £1 on a Monday, £2 on a Tuesday, and so on, ending with £7 on a Sunday.
 The cycle then repeats on a weekly basis.
 It’s far more consistent than saving a large amount once a month.

 Review your payments regularly